 8. Play board games

-Simple board games encourage your child to count, especially as he moves up along the board.
-I’ve been playing the Life board game with my four-year-old twins—they spin the wheel, identify the number, and count the spaces as they move.
-We don’t follow the rules exactly, and instead keep it simple and focus on moving our pieces up the board.
+Simple board games encourage your child to count, especially as she moves up along the board.
+You may not follow the rules exactly, and that’s okay.
+Keep it simple and focus on moving your pieces up the board.

 You can also play strategy games like Connect 4 and chess.
-Explain the basic rules, then have your child think about different strategies.
+Explain the basic rules, then have her think about different strategies.
 There’s no one way to move the game forward—each move can have countless possibilities to win.

 9. Write math problems on a board or workbook

-We have this Ikea easel where I like to write simple math problems for my kids to solve.
+We had this Ikea easel where I’d write simple math problems for my kids to solve.
 Don’t feel restricted to using numbers only, either.
 You can explain how to solve 1 + 2 by drawing one and two circles, then counting them all together.

-I also like to give my kids workbooks, from simple ones that let them trace numbers to those that talk about shapes and sizes.
+Smaller dry erase boards also allow for quick math explanations, from writing number lines to drawing numbers in tens and ones.
+And I also like workbooks, from simple ones that let them trace numbers to those that talk about shapes and sizes.